A review of mechanistic and data-driven models of terrorism and radicalization: Background

+Radicalization typically occurs through networks of peers, may involve physical locations such as prisons or mosques \cite{KAN22, RUS19, PRE24}, online tools \cite{BOT09, CON17}, and even NGOs \cite{PRE20}.
+ISIS for example is known to have extensively used social media to recruit western foreign fighters in Syria and Iraq \cite{KLA15, BEN17}.
+It is easy to see why extremists exploit virtual platforms as they offer opportunities for communication, collaboration and persuasion, without physical contact, with anyone, at any time \cite{BEH13}.
 Extremist tendencies can arise at any age and factors that are traditionally associated with desistance from criminal or deviant behavior, such as marriage, career and education, are not necessarily strong deterrents against ideological extremism \cite{SAG04,KIN11}.
 Disenfranchised adolescents and young adults, however, are particularly vulnerable to indoctrination and radicalization, especially when their formative years are spent without purpose, education, outlook or positive role models \cite{MEE15}.
 This is often the case for marginalized youth, religious zealots, or right-wing extremists \cite{BIZ14, KOE14} for which radicalism may provide a sense of purpose.
 Figure\,\ref{agecrime} shows that the majority of 289 homegrown terrorists in the United States, inspired by Al-Qaeda and ISIS, initiated their radicalization process before age 25 \cite{KLA18}.
-Although in their infancy and mostly experimental, de-radicalization programs are being developed and implemented worldwide with great expectations.
-They include education, exposure to literature, sports and arts, psychological counseling, job training and informal one-on-one conversations \cite{CHE18}.
+Although in their infancy and mostly experimental, de-radicalization programs are being developed and implemented \cite{HOR10, BAA20, ULY21, HOR20}.
+They include education, exposure to literature, sports and arts, psychological counseling, job training and informal one-on-one conversations \cite{DEM10, CHE18, WEB20}.
 The goal is to prevent radicalization, disengage known violent extremists, and reintegration former convicted extremists in the community \cite{ELS15, FED15, SCH16, CHE16, KOE17, WEB17, WEG17}.
 Intervention through social media has also been advocated: it is hoped that the interactiveness afforded by the internet can be used to help change the perceptions of budding radicals \cite{ASH10}.